 Under 2 hours

 - Use a tape measure to locate the center of your door and mark the spot where you want to install the viewer.
-Be sure it’s at a height that’s convenient for all the members of your household.
+Be sure it’s at a convenient height for the people most likely to use it.

-- Double check your measurements before you drill.
+- Double check your placement before you start drilling.

-- Bits come in a variety of sizes.
+- Drill bits come in a variety of sizes.
+You’ll need two if using twist bits, 1/8” for the pilot hole and one the size of the final hole.
 Be sure to select the size that will bore the diameter of the hole you’ll need for your viewer.
 Your viewer’s installation instructions will provide the size of the hole needed.

 Drill the Hole